Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Eagles stats and trends

-- In Philadelphia's 17 games this season, it has nine wins against the spread.
+- In Philadelphia's 17 games this year, it has nine wins against the spread.

-- Philadelphia's games this season have eclipsed the over/under 11 times in 18 opportunities (61.1%).
+- Philadelphia has hit the over in 61.1% of its opportunities this season (11 times over 18 games with a set point total).

-- Philadelphia is 9-6 against the spread and 8-6 overall when the team scores more than 20.8 points.
+- Philadelphia is 9-6 against the spread and 8-6 overall when the team puts up more than 20.8 points.

-- The Eagles have 16 giveaways this season, while the Buccaneers have 29 takeaways.
+- This year the Eagles have 16 turnovers, 13 fewer than the Buccaneers have takeaways (29).

 Home and road insights